mounika-cloud/mounika-cloud/README.md

 - 📫 How to reach me: <linkedin_URL>
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: Data Transformation is the hardest part of ML work
+- ⚡ Fun fact: Data Transformation is the hardest part of ML work -->
+- I’m a Data Analytics Engineering graduate student at George Mason University, where I turn complex problems into exciting opportunities.
+- Armed with a passion for innovation and a knack for critical thinking, I bring a fresh perspective to every project.
+Whether it's leading teams to unlock hidden insights or embracing the power of data to drive change, I thrive on tackling challenges head-on.
+- My expertise spans Machine Learning, Data Science, and Generative AI—fields where I’m constantly pushing the boundaries to transform abstract ideas into tangible, game-changing solutions.
+For me, data isn’t just numbers; it’s a story waiting to be told, and I’m here to help write it.